jonull93/RepresentativePeriodsFinder/README.md

 ## Installation

+* Download and install Julia from [here](https://julialang.org/downloads/).
+* Assuming you've added Julia to your path, you can open up a Julia REPL by typing `julia` in a terminal.
 * `RepresentativePeriodsFinder` can be added via the Julia package manager (type `]`): `pkg> add https://gitlab.kuleuven.be/UCM/representativedaysfinder.jl`

 ## Basic useage